LevinShao/API-Assessment/README.md

 ## **Thanks for Choosing the TMDb Movie Database Explorer**

 Once again, thank you for using this application!
 This took a lot of time and effort to develop, I would appreciate if you enjoyed using it!

-Without further ado, you can get started.
+Without further ado, **get started and have fun!**